A Classification Scheme for X-ray Bright Type Ia Supernova Remnants Based on Their Circumstellar Interaction: Conclusions

-And finally, approximately 35\% of the SNRs in our sample show evidence for dense CSM on $\sim$pc scales.
+And finally, approximately 30\% (4/13) of the SNRs in our sample show evidence for dense CSM on $\sim$pc scales.
 In our isotropic outflow models, these densities require slow (\vwind\ $\sim$10 km/s) progenitor outflows with \mdot\ $\gtrsim10^{-6}$ \msun/yr.
 This group includes 0519-67.5, N103B, 3C397, and perhaps also G337.2-0.7.
 Our slow outflow models provide an acceptable match to the bulk dynamics of N103B, but the other objects in this group might have had more complex mass loss histories, perhaps similar to the post-common envelope cocoons explored by \cite{court_type_2024} and \cite{schindelheim_snr_2024}.
 It is possible that a small subset of these SN Ia explosions in denser environments might be related to the rare strongly interacting Type Ia SNe studied by \cite{dubay_late-onset_2022}.

 It is interesting to consider these findings about the bulk dynamics of Type Ia SNRs together with the properties of their birth events that have been gleaned by other means.
 From light echo spectra and detailed studies of the X-ray spectra of the SNRs themselves, we know that Tycho was formed by a normal SN Ia (\citealt{Krause2008}, \citealt{badenes_constraints_2006}), and SNR 0509-67.5 by an overluminous 91T-like SN Ia (\citealt{rest_spectral_2008}, \citealt{badenes_persistence_2008}).
 Recently, \cite{Das2025} found a double-shell structure traced by optical Ca emission in SNR 0509-67.5 that strongly suggests this object was the result of a double detonation in a sub-Chandrasekhar white dwarf.
 By contrast, SNR 3C397 is noteworthy because of the large amount of neutronized material (stable Ni and Mn) in its shocked ejecta, which is hard to explain with a sub-Chandrasekhar explosion \citep{Yamaguchi2015,Pranav2017}. \cite{Martinez2017} also found evidence for high neutronization in the ejecta of SNRs G337.2-0.7 and N103B from their Ca/S mass ratios, suggesting near-\mch\ WD progenitors for these explosions as well.
-Remarkably, SNR N103B is surrounded by a substantially younger stellar population than other Type Ia SNRs in the LMC \citep{Badenes2009,maggi_population_2016}.
+Remarkably, SNR N103B is surrounded by a substantially younger stellar population than other Type Ia SNRs in the LMC \citep{Badenes2009,maggi_population_2016}, and shows clear evidence for O and Mg enrichment in the CSM \citep{Guest2022}.
+Recent nebular observations with JWST have shown that at least some normal SN Ia probably have near-\mch\ progenitors like these SNRs \citep{Kwok2025}.

 Putting all this information together leads us to the following conclusions: